jhealy/awesome/xamarin.md

 ## ANDROID
 Material Design for your Xamarin Forms Android Apps - montemagno - https://blog.xamarin.com/material-design-for-your-xamarin-forms-android-apps/
+Remote your Android device to your desktop - Montemagno recommends -http://www.vysor.io/

 ## IOS
+Remote your iPhone to your desktop - Montemagno recommends AirPlay, but it only works on Fruit.
+Some alternative for PC users listed here - https://www.lifewire.com/where-to-get-airplay-for-windows-2000736
 Unable to boot device in current state: Booted.
 Simulator won't start and just hangs.
 Switch to remote run from pc to mac and get this error.
 See https://stackoverflow.com/questions/24135067/unable-to-boot-device-in-current-state-booted for discussions.